FairRootGroup/FairRoot/example/Tutorial7/README.md

 Alternatively you can start the script startTuto7AllTuto3.sh to use the testdigi.root from tutorial3 as data source.
 See tutorial 3 for more details.

-## Introduction
-The Tutorial 7 show how to use three generic devices, namely a generic sampler, processor and filesink.
-These three devices are policy based designed classes.
-These devices all inherit from FairMQDevice and from specific template parameters, namely :
-* The sampler inherit from
- * a sampler policy (e.g a file reader)
- * an output policy (serialize)
-* The processor inherit from
- * an input policy (deserialize)
- * an output policy (serialize)
- * a task policy (process data)
-* The filesink inherit from
- * an input policy (deserialize)
- * a storage policy.

-Some policy examples (c.f. e.g. BoostSerializer.h) are available in Base/MQ.